 Pediatric Disaster Preparedness Quality Collaborative (PDPQC)

-If you have any questions, please email Meredith Rodriguez, PhD at firstname.lastname@example.org
+If you are interested in participating, please email Meredith Rodriguez, PhD at email@example.com

 The national Emergency Medical Services for Children Innovation and Improvement Center has partnered with the Eastern Great Lakes Pediatric Consortium for Disaster Response to conduct a free Pediatric Disaster Preparedness Quality Collaborative.

-The mission of the collaborative is to enhance the ability of hospitals within the eastern great lakes region to receive and treat children in response to a disaster.
-All types of hospitals are welcome to participate regardless of location, patient volume inpatient capabilities or pediatric expertise.
+The mission of the collaborative is to enhance the ability of hospitals to receive and treat children in response to a disaster.
+All types of hospitals are welcome to participate regardless of location, patient volume, inpatient capabilities or pediatric expertise.

 Participants can expect to enhance their overall level of disaster preparedness through access to national pediatric disaster preparedness experts who will provide expertise and best practices for caring for children during a disaster.
 Hospitals will also build important relationships with partners in their community such as regional children’s hospitals, EMS agencies as well as public health and emergency managers.